Jump to content

 npm run build

-This will place minimised files in the dist/ folder.
+This will place the minimised files in the dist/ folder.

 <!DOCTYPE html>